Air Fryer Onion Rings: Crispy, Golden, and Irresistible

 -

-Cooking spray (preferably avocado or olive oil)
+Cooking spray or a light brush of olive oil

-🔪 Step-by-Step Instructions
+Step-by-Step Instructions

 Step 1: Prepare the Onions